kongware/ftor/README.md

 * there are no decent debugging tools for programs written in the sense of the functional paradigm
 * there are no union types to model the world with alternatives instead of hierarchies

-## Differences to Static Type Checkers
+## Limitations of a Runtime Type Checker

-As a runtime type checker ftor isn't able to analyze your code and infere the type of every single expression and statement.
+As a runtime type checker ftor isn't able to analyze your code and infere the type of every single expression and statement automatically.
 Doing this for each and every request would certainly cause serious performance problems.
 Besides it is really hard if not impossible to reliably perform type inference for Javascript code.

 A reasonable compromise is to focus on functions and their arguments and use Javascript's introspection capabilities.
-Apart from functions themselves, promises and a few other types, argument values passed to functions usually can be easily introspected.
+Apart from functions themselves, promises and iterators, argument values passed to functions usually can be easily introspected.
 For the rest we need explicit type annotations, though.

 With the proposed approach we have to make sure that type signatures match their corresponding functions.
 For this reason ftor will provide a comprehensive library of typed functional combinators and patterns, which are guaranteed to match their signatures.
 Consumers of this library can focus on composing and combining these basic building blocks and ftor ensures that they keep track of their partially applied funcions' intermediate types.
 I think this is a sensible and practical approach.

-Here are some differences to the well-known static type checkers in Javascript:
+## Differences to _Flow_ and _TypeScript_

 * ftor is a runtime type checker that cannot provide the same soundness as static type checkers can do
 * it focuses on parametric and row polymorphism<sup>1</sup> and doesn't support subtyping